This article is also available in: Italiano

 The Ottoman fall and the arrival of the French

 Following the Treaty of Sevres, the whole country became part of the “French Mandate of Syria and Lebanon”, causing enormous discontent among the people of Tire.
-This, by now with a clear Shiite majority, had in fact hoped that King Faisal I could create an Arab kingdom of Syria, a dream that nevertheless broke in the Battle of Maysaloun in 1920.
-It must be said, however, that, thanks to the pacifist policy of the Shiite imam Sharafeddin at Musawi, there was no armed resistance in the city; however the religious leader was dismissed from the country because of his strong support for the pan-Arab cause.
+This, now with a clear Shiite majority, had in fact hoped that King Faisal I could create an Arab kingdom of Syria, a dream which, however, was shattered in the battle of Maysaloun in 1920.
+However, it must be said that, thanks to the pacifist policy of the Shiite Imam Sharafeddin al Musawi, there was no armed resistance in the city; however, the religious leader was removed from the country due to his strong support for the pan-Arab cause.

 Independence and first tensions

 In 1943, with the independence of Lebanon, the imam was finally able to return to his homeland, where, however, he attracted the dislikes of the most fervent pro-French, who were increasingly worried by the evolution of the Levantine crisis that saw Paris involved, London and Damascus.
 The Syrians also aspired to reunite with the Lebanese and this led those who viewed this union with terror to unite, laying the foundations for the First Civil War.
 Furthermore, the situation became even more complicated with the birth of Israel in “48 and the consequent Nakba, which particularly affected Tire and the south of Lebanon for their proximity to the Palestinian borders.